pingcap/docs/tidb-cloud/tidb-cloud-encrypt-cmek.md

 ### Step 3.
 Create a cluster

-Create a Dedicated Tier cluster hosted on AWS under the project created in Step 1.
+Create a TiDB Dedicated cluster hosted on AWS under the project created in Step 1.
 Ensure that the region where the cluster is located is the same as that in Step 2.

 > **Note:**
 >